Best cartridges Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cartridges you can buy in 2020.

 Ortofon has been making turntable cartridges since 1948, and it seems like all its expertise went into this one.
 The Blue is a true five-star product: simple to fit, not too heavy, so easy to balance out, and capable of a sound that's worth every penny of its £300-odd asking price.
 It's an agile sound, with a high level of sonic precision that's brimming with detail.
 Plenty of refinement is evident too, and it's rhythmically surefooted with a good sense of attack.
 Just make sure you partner it with the right kit.
 Otherwise it'll be like fitting pram wheels to a Ferrari.

 Read the full review: Ortofon Quintet Blue

 Another Ortofon, another great buy.
 This one is a lot more wallet-friendly than the Blue, but still puts in a great performance for the money.
 The midrange sounds full and expressive, especially vocals.
 Bass and treble also score well, though the former could do with a bit more presence.
 But that's a minor quibble.
 It's simple to fit and align, and provides a more than enjoyable listening experience.
-Proof that quality hi-fi needn't cost the earth.
+Proof that the best cartridges needn't cost the earth.

 Read the full review: Ortofon 2M Red

 Easy to fit and align, this cheap and cheerful cartridge gives a bright, breezy listen that will immediately brighten up a dull system.
 It has a sweet midrange too.
 Downsides?
 The bass could do with a bit more authority, and the trebly is a touch edgier than similarly priced rivals.
 But in terms of dynamics, this cartridge punches way above its weight, sounding like a much pricier model.
 If you're on a budget, it's well worth investigating.